-Feed-in tariffs explained Feed-in tariff cuts
+Feed-in tariff cuts

 The feed-in tariff (FIT) has been providing payments to owners of electricity-generating renewable energy technologies since 2010.

 The generous initial rates of FIT meant the uptake of solar panels was faster than expected.
-The government has since decided that the rates for solar PV have to be cut to control cost.
+The government has since decided that the rates for solar PV have to be cut to control costs.

 Has the feed-in tariff been cut?